MrBacon470/Void-Development-Incremental/README.md

 #3 Install npm to your project with your terminal using `npm install`<br>
 #4 Make Pull Requests with your changes make sure that there are no conflicts in your pr or it won't be merged <br>
 ## Extra Info
-You can test your copy of the project using the command `npm run serve` and then click on the LocalHost link it gives you in the terminal
+You can test your copy of the project using the command `npm run serve` and then click on the LocalHost link it gives you in the terminal<br>
+Documentation is coming Soon<sup>tm</sup>